Whether you're brand new to plant-based cooking or a seasoned pro in the kitchen, it's alway nice to gather up a few new vegetarian meal prep ideas.

 Use your freezer

 Portion and freeze some of your meals for longer storage (this way you don't necessarily have to meal prep every single week).
+I share more tips for freezing and thawing meals, plus lots of freezer-friendly recipe ideas, in my Vegetarian Freezer Meals post.

 Choose just one recipe or meal per day (for example, just prep your lunches) to avoid overwhelm when you're just getting started.